 Six of the late-filing credit unions had been late in a previous quarter.

 A total of 27 credit unions filed Call Reports late for the first quarter of 2017.
 The NCUA consulted regional offices and, when appropriate, state supervisory authorities to review each case.
 That review determined there were mitigating circumstances in six cases that led to credit unions not being penalized.
 Another nine credit unions received a requested waiver.

 NCUA informed the remaining credit unions of the penalties they faced and advised them they could reduce their penalties by signing a consent agreement.
 NCUA also said it would initiate administrative hearings against credit unions that did not consent.

 NCUA sends reminder messages about Call Report filing deadlines that include information on how to receive technical support to handle filing problems.
 The agency also has created an automated reminder email system that contacts credit unions that have not filed their Call Reports and confirms successful filing.
-The agency also has produced a video (opens new window) describing how to file Call Reports.
+The agency also has produced a video (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) describing how to file Call Reports.